marmadukkk/SnakeGame/README.md

 - **User Controls:**
   - Direction control is handled via keyboard arrow keys.
   - Reverse movements are prevented (e.g., the snake cannot instantly switch from moving right to moving left).

+## Usage

+Open `index.html` in your browser and click the "Start Game" button to play.

+Enjoy!